Healthcare Realty Trust Incorporated - Consensus 'hold' rating and .1% Upside Potential

-Healthcare Realty Trust Incorporated which can be found using ticker (HR) now have 9 market analysts covering the stock.
-The analyst consensus now points to a rating of ‘hold’.
-The range between the high target price and low target price is between $20.00 and $16.00 with the average target price sitting at $18.33.
-Given that the stocks previous close was at $18.32 and the analysts are correct then there would likely be a percentage uptick in value of .1%.
-The 50 day moving average now sits at $17.75 and the 200 moving average now moves to $16.35.
-The total market capitalization for the company now stands at 6.64B.
-The current share price for the company is: $18.54 USD
+Healthcare Realty Trust Incorporated with ticker code (HR) now have 9 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
+The range between the high target price and low target price is between $20.00 and $16.00 calculating the mean target price we have $18.33.
+Given that the stocks previous close was at $18.31 this indicates there is a potential upside of .1%.
+There is a 50 day moving average of $17.75 while the 200 day moving average is $16.43.
+The company has a market capitalization of 6.44B.
+The current share price for the company is: $17.99 USD

 The company is not paying dividends at this time.